Maryland Heights Movers - Prices & Local Guide

 First thing on taking occupancy of your new home and before sending our movers in - you'll want to get the lights turned on.
 That's a link to Maryland Heights local utility providers such as Ameren Corporation and Spire (formerly Laclede Gas).
 Sewer, water, and internet providers are listed in there too.

 Trash pickup is easy in Maryland Heights, the city provides free, once-weekly trash, yard waste and recycling services to all residents.
 However you will want to call Allied Waste at (636) 947-5959 and arrange service as a new resident.
 Let them know if you need new or replacement trash bins as well.

 After moving in you may have a large number of moving boxes (we provide new and used boxes here if you need them).
 Maryland Heights requires all boxes to be broken down and bundled together... if they are filled with rubbish items and left out on the curb, they will not be picked up.
-So make sure to dissassemble them, or even better, we will buy them back from you!
+So make sure to dissassemble them!

 Registering For School